 -Your subscription is the plan you paid for.

--Your membership is the content on the the site your subscription plan grants you.
+-Your membership is the content on the site your subscription plan grants you.

 It’s confusing.
-All student subscribers and all educator subscribers get full access to the site.
-If you cancel your subscription early, your membership will continue for the full length you paid for and you will still have access for the the full length you paid for.
+If you cancel your subscription early, your membership will continue for the full length you paid for and you will still have access for the full length you paid for.

 No. The site uses the secure, third-party payment platforms, PayPal and Stripe.
 We never see your credit card information, do not access your credit card information and cannot access your credit card information.

 -Login through an Institutional Code plus your email (or username) and password.

 -The site is also compatible with SSO/SAML (Shibboleth, Open Athens, etc.).

 -The site can also be placed onto Chromebooks, on-site computer stations and other individual devices (with or without additional login).